 Lake Placid Restaurants Reviews Winter 2025

-Noon Mark Burger & Pie: We love the Noon Mark Diner in Keene Valley, so we were thrilled to see the new sign for Noon Mark Burger & Pie on Main Street in Lake Placid!
-This is a teeny-tiny location with a small bar and about 4 stools, but well worth the stop.
+Noon Mark Burger & Pie: We love the Noon Mark Diner in Keene Valley, so we were thrilled to see them open Noon Mark Burger & Pie on Main Street in Lake Placid!
+This is a teeny-tiny location with a small bar and about 6 stools, but well worth the stop.
 Their limited menu includes smash burgers, french fries and pie … that’s it.
 First off, the burgers are delicious!
 Seriously good with thin patties and crispy edges.
 You can get one, two or three patties, with cheese, grilled onions and pickles.
 (Don’t ask for lettuce and tomato, they don’t offer it.)
 The single patty is just $8, which is the absolute best deal around.
 It makes for a great place for a family.
 And DO NOT SKIP the PIE!!
 They make all their pies daily at the diner in Keene Valley.
 So, so good.

 Cafe Rustica: This is our top pick for a nice meal in Lake Placid.
 Most recently we went with another couple and had a great evening.
 Two of us ordered the Salsiccia Orchiette, Eric had the Veal Spezzatino, and our fourth person got the Cavatelli Bolognese.
 Everything was delicious, but Eric’s veal dish was outstanding.
 We’ve had great fish dishes in the past.
 The one time I ordered the duck I was a little disappointed, but you cannot go wrong with any of their pasta dishes.
 Chef’s kiss.